 Who’s it for?

-So at the end of this review, we’re left with the questions: who are these headphones geared towards?
+So at the end of this review, we’re left with the question: who are these headphones geared towards?

 Right off the bat, we can say that these aren’t meant for studio use and that dedicated bass heads are better off looking elsewhere.
 Ideally, this would be the end of that and the headphones truly would have the widest possible target demographic, especially in a market oversaturated with V-signature headphones.